YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - A mechanism for calling the functions of this plugin is achieved by placing what is called renderings in journal template.
 - On pages other than journal, rendering waits.
 When loaded as today's journal, the designated template is reflected.
 And, as usual, the template can be called manually at any time.

-Offer 5 templates:
+Offer 4+ templates:

 1. Weekdays template `Main-Template`
 1. Main/Sub template `Sub-Template`
 1. weekends template `Weekends-Template`
 1. Public holiday template `Holidays-Template`
-1. Private holiday (or annual leave) template `(Holidays-Template)`
+1. Private holiday (or annual leave)`
+1. Working on holidays

-- possible to specify conditions using multiple templates and change days of a week
+> It is possible to specify conditions using multiple templates and change days of a week.

 ## Setup 🖥️